A Return to Nature-Based Education

 Can you see what’s going on here?
 Discovery of the geocache initiated a pirate fantasy that the teacher embraced wholeheartedly.
 The outdoor setting, more rich in exploratory suggestiveness than the indoor setting, prompts the children to want to find more treasure, on the other side of the stream.
 Gessler realizes this is a grand opportunity for STEM (science, technology, engineering and math) learning, and challenges them with a real problem.
 How can we get across?
 This is what Thoreau meant when he talked about seeing castles in the air and building foundations underneath them.
 This is what early childhood education is supposed to be.

-Remarkably, and with the right materials (hammers, nails, bandages, fabric scraps) and teacher guidance at the right points, the children manage to create a raft about six feet long by two feet wide over next few days.
+Remarkably, and with the right materials (hammers, nails, bandages, fabric scraps) and teacher guidance at the right points, the children manage to create a raft about six feet long by two feet wide over the next few days.
 Another problem then presented itself—how to get the raft to the creek?
 It was ungainly and heavy and the creek was ¾ of a mile away along a rough trail.

 They tried to use a wagon, but the raft was too long to fit.
 So, they used the teacher’s heavy backpacks to weigh down the front of the raft on the bottom of the wagon while the students who walked behind the wagon held up the other end.
 Once they got to the creek, they placed the raft across it at a narrow point where it became more like a bridge because of the low water level.
 Success!
 It worked!
 They beamed with delight at their own triumph!